-For technology services and software firms, automation tools and the inclusion of AI into products and platforms makes this a time of tremendous opportunity–in an environment that is increasingly complex and challenging.
-As firms combat hypercompetitive, disrupted, and uncertain environments, effective IT marketing is non-negotiable if any kind of growth or evolution is on the aspiration table.
+For technology services and software firms, automation tools and the maturation of AI makes this a time of tremendous opportunity.
+As firms compete in a marketplace that is hypercompetitive, disrupted, and uncertain, having an effective IT marketing is more critical than ever.

-With so many channels, so many techniques, and so many opinions on what works and what doesn’t, what’s a firm to do?
-In a previous article, I advised that in order to achieve not only growth, but profitable growth—today’s IT marketing strategy should be less about one or two high-performing techniques and instead about a system of high-performing techniques.
-Our research shows that technology and software firms exhibiting high growth and high profitability deliver this systemized approach to marketing at a higher and more mature level than their no-growth peers.
+But the marketing landscape is rife with a mind-boggling array of channels and techniques.
+In a previous article, I wrote that to achieve strong growth and profitability today’s IT marketing strategy can’t be built around just one or two high-performing techniques.
+Instead, you need a system of high-performing techniques.
+Our research shows that high-growth technology and software firms deliver this systemized approach to marketing at a higher and more mature level than their no-growth peers.
 They run their marketing like a well-oiled machine, built around a system of integrated parts that work in concert to generate robust growth and profitability in almost any environment.
-In this article, I’ll offer a detailed roadmap for building such a system.

 IT Marketing Defined